-Lost in Trainstation (created in Unity) was a 2nd year project for RMIT by me and 4 fellow students.
+Lost in Trainstation - created in Unity HDRP - was a 2nd year project for RMIT by 4 fellow students and me.
 After submission, my group and I received the Dean's List Award for "excellence, critical inquiry, and collegiate teamwork on our group project, Lost in Train Station.
 Second Year University, 2021."

-The game is a puzzle game that sees the protagonist's struggle to find the right train to their meeting in a location whose language you do not understand, almost like a simulation of what it feels to be a tourist in a foreign country.
+The game is a puzzle that sees the protagonist's struggle to find the right train to get to a pic nic with their aunt, as the train station language is entierly foreign to you, almost like a simulation of what it feels to be a tourist in a foreign country.

-Programming: Using C#, I created various systems that were instrumental to make the puzzle function correctly, such as the schedules of trains entering and departing, the randomly assigned destination that the protagonist must reach, the screens with the train stops updating dynamically and many others.
+Programming: Using C#, I created various systems that were instrumental to make the puzzle function correctly, such as the schedules of trains entering and departing, the randomly assigned destination that the protagonist must reach, the screens with the train stops updating dynamically, the sound blending when transitioning between different areas, etc.

 Game Design: The concept behind the puzzle and how it is executed was in large part an idea that I came up with, but which of course was polished and refined adequately with the collaboration of my teammates.